DMTF/Redfish-Ansible-Playbooks/README.md

 ## Prerequisites

-To use these playbooks, you first need to install Ansible (version 2.7 or later; preferably version 2.8 or later).
+To use these playbooks, you first need to install the latest stable release of Ansible (currently version 2.9).
 The Redfish Ansible modules are included in the Ansible distribution.
 Instructions for installing Ansible can be found here:

 [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)